Azure/Industrial-IoT/README.md

 ## Native on Windows
 Open the OpcPublisher.sln project with Visual Studio 2017, build the solution and publish it.
-You could start the application in the 'Target directory' you have published to with:
+You can start the application in the 'Target directory' you have published to with:

     dotnet OpcPublisher.dll <applicationname> [<iothubconnectionstring>] [options]